Probate Q&A Series

 Reference: N.C.
 Gen. Stat. § 28A-2-1.

-2. Appointment of Executor: The court admits the will and appoints the personal representative.
+2. Appointment of Executor: The clerk admits the will to probate and appoints the personal representative.

-3. Inventory and Appraisal: The executor inventories assets and files an appraisal.
+3. Inventory and Appraisal: The personal representative inventories assets and files an inventory.

-4. Notice to Creditors: The clerk publishes or notifies creditors, who may file claims within three months.
+4. Notice to Creditors: The personal representative publishes or serves notice to creditors, who generally must present claims within three months after the first publication or posting of notice.

-5. Payment of Debts and Costs: The executor pays valid claims, taxes, and administration expenses.
+5. Payment of Debts and Costs: The personal representative pays valid claims, taxes, and administration expenses.

-6. Distribution to Beneficiaries: After debts clear, the executor distributes the remaining assets.
+6. Distribution to Beneficiaries: After debts clear, the personal representative distributes the remaining assets.

 Key Points to Remember

-• Nonprobate transfers (e.g., joint accounts) may not count in the elective share.
+• Certain nonprobate transfers may be included in calculating the elective share.

 • Personal representative must follow statutory timelines under Chapter 28A.